Scientific Name: Heuchera micrantha (incl. hybrid cvs.)

 Texture: Coarse

-Landscape Uses: Container planting, Mixed shrub border, Perennial border, Reclamation, Woodland margin
+Landscape Uses: Container planting, Group or mass planting, Mixed shrub border, Perennial border, Woodland margin

 Exposure: Full sun, Part sun/part shade, Filtered shade